 Size: Pregnancy pillows are available in a spectrum of sizes ranging from pint-sized wedges to full-body offerings.

 If you’re already sharing a queen-sized bed with your partner, you might want to reconsider that extra-large support cushion.

 Material: Don’t expect to find a backup pillowcase at your local home goods store.
 Make sure that the included cover is made from a soft, breathable, and easy to wash material.
-Opt for one with an easy to clean, low maintenance appearance, such as a white or beige pillowcase.
+Opt for one with an easy-to-clean, low-maintenance appearance, such as white or beige.

 What’s more, pay close attention to a pillow’s fill material.
 Some pillow fills, such as microfibers, are easily compressed over time.
-Meanwhile, other filling types, such as memory foam, take away from a pillow’s breathability.
+Meanwhile, others such as memory foam, take away from a pillow’s breathability.

 Shape: Consider what’s keeping you up at night when choosing a pregnancy pillow shape.
 Some models offer full-body support.
 Meanwhile, others, such as wedges, provide more localized relief.

 Tips for scoring zzz’s